populse/populse_db/docs/source/index.rst

       # Retrieve all documents from collection 'subject' respecting the
       # following conditions:
       #   - the "subject" field equals to "rbndt001"
-      #   - the "type" field is a list containing tha value "T1"
+      #   - the "type" field is a list containing the value "T1"
       for doc in db['acquisition'].filter('subject=="rbndt001" and "T1" in type'): pprint(doc)